mdkamran-stack/Devops_interview-question-asked_2025/kubernetes_int_prep.md

 A taint is applied to a node to prevent pods from being scheduled on that node unless they tolerate it.

 A toleration is applied to a pod so it can run on nodes with taints.

+## Affinity >> Affinity tells Kubernetes to place pods together based on labels or node conditions.
+## Anti-Affinity >> Anti-affinity tells Kubernetes not to place certain pods together.

 ## what is cluster
 A cluster is the collection of nodes where Kubernetes runs apps.